2715 RT 44, Millbrook NY, 12545

 Sun: Full

-Uses: Aside from making a good Christmas Tree, it may be used as an ornamental, and is good for screens and hedges.
+Uses: Aside from a nice Christmas tree, it may be used as an ornamental tree and is good for screens and hedges.

 Conservation Practices: C, H, N, T